 I started a project ages ago, a game that was to be a shooter intended to help students learn phonics.
 The ship shoots sound bullets; all the enemies have letters on their ships and are only vulnerable to the sounds those letters make.
 Some ships are therefore only vulnerable to one sound, while a C ship, for example, is vulnerable to two.

 I can’t remember why I stopped working on it.
 Judging by the last time I accessed the project, it might have had to do with Ultra Hat Dimension and our decision to polish and ship the prototype we made for Ludum Dare.
-Regardless, it’s been a good long time, and although I opted to continue using the Godot Engine to make it, I decided to start again from the ground up.
-Continue reading
+Regardless, it’s been a good long time.
+Although I opted to continue using the Godot Engine to make it, I decided to start again from the ground up.

 I originally posted this on April 9, 2013 on my blog on Gamasutra.
 Cross-posting here, as I should have done before.